 24. In terms of local private sector engagement, one third of all SIDS projects (PSF and DMA) expect to mobilize additional local private sector resources that may not be officially counted as co-financing by the GCF (Table VII-3).
-Examples of these additional private sector resources include independent project investments from local enterprises, matching grants, as well as additional loans for local financing institutions, such as credit unions, and other private sector investments that are yet to be determined.
-Expected mobilization of local private sector resources is stronger in AIS and Caribbean SIDS, with approximately two thirds of projects, compared to less than one tenth of Pacific SIDS projects.
+Examples of these additional private sector resources include independent project investments from local enterprises, matching grants, as well as additional loans for local financing institutions, such as credit unions, and other private sector resources is stronger in AIS and Caribbean SIDS, with approximately two thirds of projects, compared to less than one tenth of Pacific SIDS projects.